dagraham/etm-dgraham/README.md

     - Tasks that are past due are also displayed in *Agenda View* on the current date using the type character `<` with an indication of the number of days that the task is past due.
 - Tasks without an `@s` entry are to be completed when possible and are sometimes called *todos*.
 They are regarded as *next* items in the *Getting Things Done* terminology and are displayed in *Do Next* view grouped by @l (location/context).
 - Tasks with an `@r` (repeat) or an `@+` entry can have an `@o` (overdue) setting.
 	- `@o k`: keep.
 Whenever completed, the next instance is due at the datetime specified in the recurrance rule even if that datetime has already passed.
 E.g. minutes from a monthly meeting to be made on the 1st of the month are due for each prior month in which they have not been made.
 With this option, many instances can be past due.
 By default, a completion applies to the oldest, past due one, though other instances can be selected.
-This is the default when no `@o` entry is given.
+The default when no `@o` entry is given is `@o k`.
 	- `@o r`: reset.
 Whenever completed, the next instance is due at the first datetime that falls after the current datetime.
 E.g., getting a haircut every 14 days is due 14 days after the last haircut.
 With this option, at most one instance can be past due.
 	- `@o s`: skip.
 Like 'keep' with the addition that past due instances are ignored.
 E.g., taking out the trash every Monday morning for pickup is due every Monday morning but, if a Monday passes without taking out the trash, the instance is better regarded as irrelevant than past due.
 With this option, an instance can never be past due.